Beethoven (film): Plot

 Two thieves, Harvey and Vernon, steal a group of puppies from a pet store.
 A St. Bernard puppy escapes and sneaks into the home of the Newton family.
 The patriarch, George, is a control freak and workaholic who does not want a dog.
-However, his wife, Alice, and their three children, Ryce, Ted, and Emily, convince him to take the dog in.
-The dog is named "Beethoven" after Emily plays a portion of Ludwig van Beethoven's Fifth Symphony on the piano and he barks along to it.
+However, his wife, Alice, and their three children, Ryce, Ted, and Emily, convince him to adopt the puppy.
+The puppy is named "Beethoven" after Emily plays a portion of Ludwig van Beethoven's Fifth Symphony on the piano and he barks along to it.

 Beethoven quickly grows into a large dog, and George must clean up after the lovable, but slobbery, mischievous animal.
-Beethoven becomes an important part of the family: he helps Ryce talk to her crush Mark, scares off some bullies harming Ted, and saves Emily's life when she falls into an irresponsible babysitter's swimming pool.
+Beethoven becomes an important part of the family: he helps Ryce talk to her crush Mark, scares off a group of bullies harming Ted, and saves Emily's life when she falls into an irresponsible babysitter's swimming pool.
 George still maintains his dislike, which is further aggravated when the dog's antics ruin a barbecue he is hosting for Brad and Brie Wilson, unpleasant venture capitalists looking to invest in and, unbeknownst to George, swindle him out of his car air freshener firm.

 The Newtons take Beethoven to veterinarian Dr. Herman Varnick for a routine medical exam, unaware that he is secretly involved in unethical animal experiments and is seeking large-skulled dogs to test ammunition on.
 Dr. Varnick tells George of a supposed mental instability among St. Bernards that makes them potentially dangerous and violent, advising him to watch Beethoven closely for any sign of viciousness.
-Later, under the pretense of doing a follow-up exam on Beethoven, Varnick visits the Newton home.
-After applying fake blood onto his arm and Beethoven's nose, Varnick repeatedly hits Beethoven until the dog retaliates, unaware that Emily saw him.
-When the rest of the family comes outside to rescue Varnick, he claims that Beethoven attacked him without provocation and must be euthanized.
-Varnick also threatens to press charges if the Newtons refuse.
-Despite Emily's protests that Varnick is lying, George reluctantly takes Beethoven to Varnick's office.
-On the way there, George remembers that his own father took the family dog to be put down at the vet, something that George never forgave him for.
-George worries that his family will similarly hate him; when George returns home, his fears are realized when his children refuse to eat dinner with him.
+Later, under the pretense of doing a follow-up exam on Beethoven, Dr. Varnick visits the Newton home.
+After applying fake blood onto his arm and Beethoven's nose, Dr. Varnick repeatedly hits Beethoven until the dog retaliates, unaware that Emily saw him.
+When the rest of the family comes outside to rescue Dr. Varnick, he claims that Beethoven attacked him without provocation and must be euthanized.
+Dr. Varnick also threatens to press charges if the Newtons decline, despite Emily's protests that Dr. Varnick is lying.
+Before George takes Beethoven to Dr. Varnick's office, he sees the children devastated, saying that George dislikes Beethoven.
+However, George has no choice but to take Beethoven to be euthanized.
+On the way there, George remembers that he had a dog when he was a child and his father had to take the dog to the vet to be euthanized; he never forgave him for it.
+George is worried that Ryce, Ted, and Emily will do the same thing.
+When they get there, George says goodbye to Beethoven before taking his collar and leash.
+When George returns home, his kids do the same thing George did when his dog died, and they, along with Alice, leave the dining room.